truenas/middleware/docs/userguide/freenas_intro.rst

 When determining the type and size of device to install the operating system to, keep the following points in mind:

 - the *bare* minimum size is 4GB.
 This provides room for the operating system and two boot environments.
+Since each update creates a boot environment, the
-The *recommended* minimum is 8GB or 16GB as this provides more room for boot environments.
+  *recommended* minimum is at least 8GB or 16GB as this provides room for more boot environments.

 - if you plan to make your own boot environments, budget about 1GB of storage per boot environment.
 Consider deleting older boot environments once you are sure that a boot environment is no longer needed.
 Boot environments can be created and deleted using :menuselection:`System --> Boot`.